 The Start menu is back with Windows 10.
 While the Start menu looks different from the one in Windows 7, it operates pretty much the same way.
-And the good thing is that there are plenty of settings to tweak and customize the Start menu in Windows 10.
+And, the good thing is that there are plenty of settings to tweak and customize the Start menu in Windows 10.

 Start menu in Windows 10

 Windows 10 allows users to change the default look of the Start menu in several ways.
-You can change the color of Start menu if you don’t prefer the default black color, make Start menu background transparent, add or remove new tiles to the right-side of Start menu, resize tiles, add or remove recently added and most used groups, and resize the whole Start menu to your liking.
+You can change the color of Start menu if you don’t prefer the default black color, make Start menu background transparent, add or remove new tiles to the right side of the Start menu, resize tiles, add or remove recently added and most used groups, and resize the whole Start menu to your liking.

-While it’s good that we can customize and tweak Start in several ways, users coming from Windows 7 will be surprised to know that these settings are not located under Taskbar and Start menu properties.
+While it’s good that we can customize and tweak Start in several ways, users coming from Windows 7 will be surprised to know that these settings are not located under the Taskbar and Start menu properties.

 This is because Microsoft has moved many of the settings from the expected location to the new Settings app.
 If you’re coming from Windows 8 or Windows 8.1, you will know that Start screen settings were present under the PC Settings app in Windows 8/8.1 as well.